alan-turing-institute/data-training-for-bioscience/proposal/2021-06-ASG-proposal.md

 **Do you have someone in mind to conduct this work?
 If yes, please provide their details and when they would be available to start.
 Does this person consider themselves to be a member of an underrepresented group in STEM / Data Science?**

-One of the applicants, Malvika Sharan, is a woman from the Asian/Indian ethnic group.
 Recruitment for a Community Manager is planned in the next few months for The Turing Way as well as for ASG.

 **If you do not have someone in mind to conduct this work, what person specification requirements would be needed to develop the project?**